maxpert/phanpy/README.md

 ## Motivation

-Unlike [PostgREST](https://postgrest.org/en/v8.0/index.html) Phanpy only embraces the philosophy of providing an HTTP interface to Postgres.
-Unlike other HTTP interfaces Phanpy embraces SQL queries and parameters first class citizens.
+Unlike [PostgREST](https://postgrest.org/en/v8.0/index.html) Phanpy only embraces the philosophy of providing an HTTP interface to Postgres and embraces SQL queries and parameters as first class citizens.

 ## Zero Abstraction
 Phanpy takes SQL for what it is; a well understood, well document, and well practiced language